 The doctors and staff here at Abilene Dental Care want to put your dental concerns to rest.
 Dr. Cheryl Corpuz Johnson and Dr. Ryan Max Johnson are dental professionals who have been trained in a number of techniques that will help to make your procedure comfortable and safe.
 No matter what type of oral care you need, Abilene Dental Care will ensure the level of comfort that you should expect from a top dental clinic.

 For years, our general dentists have developed keen eyes and steady hands.
 Their clinical abilities are second to none.
 You can expect the best possible care, as our family dentists pair their expertise with an overall commitment to your well-being.
 Our level of care and attention makes us the perfect choice as your family dentist.
 We understand the value of taking care of the whole family, from children to grandparents.

-Caring and Attentive Family Dentist for Sedation, Braces, Dental Implants and More
+Caring, Attentive Family Dentist for Dental Implants, Sedation, Braces & More

 It’s not uncommon for patients to feel uncomfortable with the idea of going to the dentist.
 Abilene Dental Care seeks to calm any concerns you might have.
 Part of making you comfortable with the dental care process involves empowering you with information about our dentists and the treatments you will receive here at Abilene Dental Care.
 We also provide a variety of Sedation Dentistry options from IV to Oral to Nitrous.
 Our Dental Office provides Sedation Dentistry options for every comfort level and budget.